kloimhardt/blog/docs/_posts/2023-01-27-sicmutils-as-js.markdown

 ## Summary
 This post ist the first in a series, all with the same title.
 I argue that it is a good idea to use [Sicmutils](https://github.com/sicmutils/sicmutils) as a JavaScript library.
 The reason is that Sicmutils(JS) along with a parsimonious Scheme-to-JavaScript compiler is by comparison the most direct entry to the underlying [SICMechanics book](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/9579/sicm_edition_2.zip/book.html) (also avalable in [different formatting](https://tgvaughan.github.io/sicm/)).

 An implementation of such a Scheme-to-JavaScript compiler along with all 109 executed examples of the first part of the SICMechanics book is given on [this Web page](https://kloimhardt.github.io/blog/html/sicmutils-as-js-book-part1.html).
+Anyone can copy-paste the according html source-code into some text editor (e.g. Notepad++), save locally and open in the browser.

 Disclaimer: If you do not know what Sicmutils is, it will be hard to understand this text.
 So maybe you take a quick look, here I only say that Sicmutils is a package for doing Algebra on the Computer.